8 Job Fair Tips for Employers + Free Checklist

 Virtual Job Fair

 A virtual job fair (sometimes called an online career fair) is an online or web-based event, which is scheduled just like a normal job fair would be.
-Much like today’s Zoom and Teams group meetings, the job fair takes place within a virtual environment, utilizing face-to-face meetings online, chat rooms, teleconferencing, webcasts, webinars, and so on to carry out instructions, interviews, and meet-and-greets.
+Much like today’s Zoom and Teams group meetings, the job fair takes place within a virtual environment—utilizing face-to-face online meetings, chat rooms, teleconferencing, webcasts, webinars, and so on—to carry out virtual interviews and meet-and-greets.

 The following job fair tips can be helpful when planning for a virtual event: